Before making an application

 We have a number of different grants panels and applications to the different schemes that we operate will be decided by different panels.

-Some of our schemes make grants in very specific geographical areas, for example wind farm and other community benefit funds and these can be made up of local residents and parish councillors based in the area of benefit along with technical experts and representatives of local voluntary sector networks.
-Some panels may include representatives of the donor, or subject matter experts.
+Some of our schemes make grants in very specific geographical areas, for example wind farms and other community benefit funds and these can be made up of local residents and parish councillors based in the area of benefit along with technical experts and representatives of local voluntary sector networks.
+Some panels may include representatives of the donor or subject matter experts.

-Some of our grant schemes will be considered by our own grants committee, which is made up of Two Ridings CF trustees along with lay members selected for their expertise in the voluntary sector and major donors.
+Some of our grant schemes will be considered by our own grants committee, which is made up of Two Ridings’ Trustees along with lay members selected for their expertise in the voluntary sector and major donors.

 We occasionally have vacancies on grants panels or need local people to set up a new panel in a specific area and these opportunities are advertised on our website when they are available.